About human trafficking and slavery

 • the harvesting of body organs.

-Australia’s strategy is guided by the National Action Plan to Combat Modern Slavery 2020–25(Opens in a new tab/window) which was launched in 2020.
+Australia’s strategy to combat these crimes is set out in the National Action Plan to Combat Modern Slavery 2020–25(Opens in a new tab/window).

 There are guidelines for NGOs working with trafficked people(Opens in a new tab/window) to assist any organisations working in this area.